gentee/eonza-docs/en/index.md

    alpha: Alpha
    beta: Beta
    contacts: Contacts
-   emailnotice: Eonza is still under development.
-You can leave your email and I (the developer) will send you a personal message when the desired version is released.
+   emailnotice: Eonza is in beta.
+You can leave your email and I (the developer) will send you a personal email when the release is released.
    letme: Let me know when the marked version is released
    name: Name
    nosubs: This is not a mailing list subscription, it will only be a one-time email.